Christopher Newport University: College of Arts and Humanities

-The Department of Fine Art and Art History
+Department of Fine Art and Art History

 The Fine Art Department, located in the Mary M. Torggler Fine Art Center, offers a degree in fine arts with concentrations in art history and studio art.

-The Department of Theatre & Dance
+Department of Theatre & Dance

 The Theatre & Dance Department offers a degree in theater arts and a Bachelor of Music degree.

 Army Reserve Officer Training Corps (ROTC)

-The Army Reserve Officer Training Corps has maintained a strong presence at CNU for several years, offering classroom and field based training.
-The program is a component of the College of William and Mary's ROTC program, known as the Revolutionary Guard Battalion.
-It commissions several new US Army second lieutenants each year.
+The Army Reserve Officer Training Corps has maintained a presence at CNU for several years, offering classroom and field based training.
+The program is a sub-component of the College of William and Mary's ROTC program, known as the Revolutionary Guard Battalion, which commissions several new US Army second lieutenants each year.

 Athletics

 CNU participates mainly in the NCAA Division III Coast to Coast Athletic Conference (C2C, which was known as the Capital Athletic Conference before November 2020), having moved from the USA South Athletic Conference in July 2013.
-The football team remains a USA South associate member because C2C does not sponsor football.
+Their athletic teams are known as the Captains.
+The football team participates in the New Jersey Athletic Conference (NJAC) due to the C2C not sponsoring football.
 CNU fields a wide variety of college level teams on the Division III level.
 The Freeman Center houses the basketball, volleyball, and indoor track teams, while the lacrosse, soccer, baseball, softball, and field hockey teams play at a complex called "Captain's Field."
 The football and outdoor track teams compete at TowneBank Stadium.
 Ratcliffe Hall was expanded in 2012 and now includes various athletic offices as well as the varsity gym.
 A sailing center is also located close to the campus along the James River.

+Christopher Newport University's athletics have achieved notable milestones.
+The women's soccer program made history by clinching the school's first-ever NCAA Division III national championship on December 12, 2021.
+Following suit, the softball program secured their own NCAA Division III national championship on May 31, 2022.
+Both women's teams won national championships during the 2021–2022 academic year.

 The men's basketball program captured the first national championship in a men's sport when it won the 2023 NCAA Division III national championship on March 18, 2023.

-CNU sports club programs include ice hockey, equestrian, dressage, cycling, fishing, lacrosse, martial arts, rock climbing, rugby, scuba diving, silver storm dance, soccer, swimming, table tennis, tennis, ultimate frisbee, rowing and volleyball.
+CNU sports club programs include ice hockey, equestrian, dressage, cycling, fishing, lacrosse, martial arts, rock climbing, rugby, scuba diving, silver storm dance, soccer, swimming, table tennis, tennis, ultimate frisbee, hurling, rowing, and volleyball.